Field Marshal Sir Douglas Haig, 1st Earl Haig1

 M, #16018, b.
 26 May 1948

-Sir Henry Charles McLaren, 4th Baron Aberconway usually went by his middle name of Charles.
-He was educated at Eton College, Eton, Berkshire, England.1 He graduated from Sussex University, Brighton, Sussex, England, with a Bachelor of Arts (B.A.).1 He succeeded to the title of 4th Baron Aberconway [U.K., 1911] on 4 February 2003.2 He succeeded to the title of 4th Baronet McLaren, of Bodnant, co.
+Henry Charles McLaren, 4th Baron Aberconway usually went by his middle name of Charles.
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from Sussex University, Brighton, Sussex, EnglandG, with a Bachelor of Arts (B.A.)1 He succeeded as the 4th Baron Aberconway [U.K., 1911] on 4 February 2003.2 He succeeded as the 4th Baronet McLaren, of Bodnant, co.
 Denbigh [U.K., 1902] on 4 February 2003.2

-Children of Sir Henry Charles McLaren, 4th Baron Aberconway and Sally Ann Lentaigne
+Children of Henry Charles McLaren, 4th Baron Aberconway and Sally Ann Lentaigne

 Citations